 My mother-in-law is sending me a big batch of political fliers from Georgia, so I expect to have some more fodder for Crazy Cracker posts directly.

 Here are some remains of the day:

-* At Ten Miles Square, Martin Longman offers his less-than-sunny assessment of a Bernie Sanders presidential run.
+* At Ten Miles Square, Martin Longman offers his own comments on George Will’s democracy-is-for-liberals column.

 And in non-political news:

 * 25 dead, 276 missing: latest sad numbers from South Korean ferry disaster.